root-project/web/manual/histograms/index.md

 The `Fill()` method computes the bin number corresponding to the given x, y or z argument and increments this bin by the given weight.<br>
 The `Fill()` method returns the bin number for 1-D histograms or *global bin* number for 2-D and 3-D histograms.

+Note that when filling an histogram passing a weight different than one, the histogram assumes you are dealing with a weighted data set and stores internally an additional array with the sum of weight square used to compute its error.
+A weighted histogram is displayed always by default showing the bin error for each bin instead of the standard histogram bar.
+See [Filling histograms](https://root.cern/doc/master/classTH1.html#filling-histograms) for more details about filling histograms, such as computation of bin errors or automatic axis extension.

+#### Filling a histogram with vector input data

 An histogram can also be filled directly by an array of values of type `double` and an array of weights.
 {% highlight C++ %}
    std::vector<double> x = {0,1,2,3,4,5,6,7,8,9};